 Haarii, or dragon boat races are an ancient Okinawan seafaring custom celebrated as a festival to thank the ocean for the blessings it provides.
-For these races sabani’s, which are elongated boats used by Okinawan fishermen for centuries, are used.
-Fishermen oftentimes traveled great distances from Japan to the Indian Ocean in sabani’s in rough sea conditions.
-A number of races are held each year in these boats, with the Itoman and Naha Haarii festivals being the biggest events, both which we will cover here.
+For these races, sabani’s, which are elongated boats used by Okinawan fishermen for centuries, are used.
+Fishermen, oftentimes, traveled great distances from Japan to the Indian Ocean in sabani’s in rough sea conditions.
+Several races are held each year in these boats, with the Itoman and Naha Haarii festivals being the biggest events, both of which we will cover here.

 This video of the Okinawan dragon boat races is owned and created by Jaymes Grossman.

 Haarii festivals took place to pray for a good catch as well as for the safety of fishermen who traveled great distances in sabani’s in very rough sea conditions.
 Events such as these have only recently been revived.
 Numerous dragon boat races take place each year in Okinawa, but here we will only cover the Itoman and Naha Haarii.

 The Naha Haarii is the first dragon boat race event of the year and is timed to take place during the Japanese Golden Week holidays (April 29 – May 5).
 It’s a three-day event where races only take place on the first and third days.
 The second day will give visitors the chance to go on sabani rides.
 The third and final day is where the ritual prayer and the main 600m haarii races take place.